Curriculum & Activities

 ALCS provides courses in Advanced Chemistry & Physics as well Advanced Placement Calculus, Literature and Composition, European History, US Government, and US History.
 These courses allow ALCS students to potentially earn college credits for their high school work.

-ALCS graduates have gone on to succeed at many different colleges and universities that meet their needs.
+ALCS graduates have gone on to succeed at many colleges and universities that meet their needs.
 Because ALCS is a smaller school with a greater emphasis on leadership skills and academic excellence, a higher percentage of students will qualify for academic and service-based college scholarships.

 Standardized Testing Results